 In addition, Drug-Free Hawaii suggests there are multiple organizations available within the state that offer services for low or no fees, depending on the financial needs of families involved.
 People in Hawaii have plenty of options for care, no matter what their financial situation.

 In Washington, state-sponsored treatment is administered through the Medicaid program.
-People must be enrolled in Medicaid in order to pay for the care they need for their addictions.
+People must be enrolled in Medicaid to pay for the care they need for their addictions.
 When people in Washington are enrolled, they face a priority system, according to the state’s website.
-People in the following groups are considered major priorities for the state, and they may get open spots first before anyone else:
+People in the following groups are considered major priorities for the state, and they may get open spots first before anyone else: Pregnant women People who use IV drugs Women who gave birth within the year prior Parents Young people

 Clearly, each state is a little different, with different rules and processes to follow.
 It is also clear that each state has at least some system in place to help people struggling with an addiction.